Shivamk4090/showcase/README.md

-## React Mini Component and Features
+## React Mini Component and Features..